 The risks to health

 In 2018, the UK saw 99 cyclists lose their lives on the road.
 This makes cyclists one of the most vulnerable road user groups, along with motorcyclists and pedestrians.
 As the majority of roads were not designed with cyclists in mind, they can fall foul of larger and more powerful vehicles at junctions and when turning.

 Cyclists are also at risk of door opening accidents.
 This can occur when motorists open their doors without checking properly for any approaching bikes.
 To make matters worse, what may be a minor issue to a motorist such as a pothole could be hugely dangerous to a cyclist.

 Other vehicles are not the only threat to cyclists on the roads.
 Pollution is a particular worry for many bike enthusiasts.
-Road cyclists are increasingly deciding to wear masks to protect from the particles in the air.
+Road cyclists are increasingly deciding to wear masks to protect themselves from the particles in the air.